statamic/v2-docs/content/collections/fieldtypes/toggle.md

 ---
 title: Toggle
 overview: A tactile on/off switch.
+It's used to create boolean settings.
+True and false.
+Nice, simple, and uncomplicated.
 image: e9be6d9e-7678-444d-ba27-85ebb0eed3aa
 id: ac5f8f98-616f-4621-a7ee-dbc8bbc15525
 ---